jgillich/machinestack/README.md

 # machinestack

-Machinestack is a machine scheduler for LXD.
+Machinestack is a machine scheduler for LXD (and more).